ncotti/docs/docs/ci/runners.md

 # Runners: Where workflows run

-Basically, there are three options: run in a predefined GitHub-hosted runner, a custom GitHub-hosted runner or a self-hosted runner.
+Basically, there are three options: run in a predefined GitHub-hosted runner, a custom GitHub-hosted runner or a self-hosted one.
 The runner is chosen by the `jobs.<job_id>.runs-on` key:

 ```yaml
 jobs: